ash-sxn/LinuxDotfiles/README.md

 * VsCode
 * Copyq (Clipboard manager) (Keepboard is a better alternative in ubuntu App center)
 * Ulauncher (Application Laucher for linux, like spotlight)
+* birghtness issue of ubuntu system on wayland sol in brt.sol